 5. Click inside the area of any of the selected shapes.
-Using the following image as a guide, drag the selected objects to the top-left corner of the black rectangle.
+Drag the selected objects (the three rounded rectangles) so that a small amount of the black background rectangle is visible above the rounded rectangles, and the left rounded rectangle is centered on the bleed guide.